How to Operate a Skid Steer

 Handpick Stubborn Rocks Before Grading with a Skid Steer

 Rocks are a headache when you're trying to grade a surface smooth.
 They create a trench as you drag them.
 It's tempting to try to pick them up and move them with the skid steer bucket, but it's rarely that easy.
 You can waste a whole bunch of time messing around trying to grab hold of one stubborn rock.
-You'll get lucky sometimes, but your best bet is to get out and physically throw them aside—even the pros get out of the machine once in a while.
+You'll get lucky sometimes, but your best bet is to get out and physically throw them aside.
+Even top-tier skid steer handlers get out of the machine every once in a while.

 Skid steers are notoriously tough on the terrain.
-It's easy to tear up the ground in no time.
+It's easy to tear up the ground in very little time.
 Skid steers don't have a suspension, so holes and ruts in the ground make for an extremely rough ride.
-Take the time to occasionally smooth out your work area—your back and kidneys will thank you.
+Take the time to occasionally smooth out your work area—your back will thank you.